cortinaluis/vue-google-map-sample/README.md

 Component 3: `components/map_overlay_red_triangle`
 Component 4: `components/map_overlay_singapore`

+I could have limit the number of examples, but I thought it would help you understand better if I gave you comparisons between the one *NOT* using d3 and the one using d3.

 #### Component 1: "components/map_marker_without_d3"

-This is a demonstration just to show you that you can plot markers without using d3.
+This is a demonstration just to show you that you can plot markers without d3.

 components/map_markers_without_d3/index.js: